asagi4/comfyui-prompt-control/README.md

 Parses a schedule from a text prompt.
 A schedule is essentially an array of `(valid_until, prompt)` pairs that the other nodes can use.

 ### FilterSchedule
-Removes parts of a prompt schedule according to its inputs.
+Filters a schedule according to its parameters, removing any parts that do not fit within `(start, end)` as well as doing tag filtering.
 Always returns at least the last prompt in the schedule if everything would otherwise be filtered.

 ### ScheduleToCond
 Produces a combined conditioning for the appropriate timesteps.
 From a schedule.
 Also applies LoRAs to the CLIP model according to the schedule.